YottaDB/YDBDoc/ProgGuide/commands.rst

 This section describes the procedure to setup the auto-relink functionality.
 YottaDB loads an object file linked from an object directory (in $ZROUTINES) with a \*-suffix (i.e. auto-relink-enabled) into a shared memory segment (referred to henceforth as a Rtnobj shared memory segment).
 At the invocation of DO, GOTO, or ZGOTO, extrinsic functions, ZBREAK, ZPRINT or $TEXT() that specify an entryref which includes a routine name (in contrast to a label without a routine name), YottaDB processes (and MUPIP processes executing trigger logic) automatically relink ("auto-relink") and execute published new versions of routines.

 .. note::
    Label references (that is, without a routine name), whether direct or through indirection, always refer to the current routine, and do not invoke auto-relink logic.
-Use shell quoting rules when appending asterisks to directory names in the ydb_routines environment variable - asterisks must be passed in to YottaDB, and not expanded by the shell.
+Use shell quoting rules when appending asterisks to directory names in the gtmroutines environment variable - asterisks must be passed in to YottaDB, and not expanded by the shell.
 YottaDB accepts but ignores asterisk suffixes to directory names on 32-bit Linux on x86 platforms, where it does not provide auto-relinking.

 The ZRUPDATE command publishes of new versions of routines to subscribers.
 To remove routines, delete the object files and publish the names of the deleted object files.
 Removal requires file names to be explicitly specified, because patterns with wildcards cannot match deleted files.

 If the path to a file is non-existent, the request is ignored except in the case where one desires a currently shared object file (one that was accessed before it was deleted) to no longer be shared.

-For each auto-relink enabled directory which a YottaDB process accesses while searching through $ZROUTINES, YottaDB creates a small control file (Relinkctl) in the directory identified by $gtm_linktmpdir (defaulting to $ydb_tmp, which in turn defaults to /tmp, if unspecified).
+For each auto-relink enabled directory which a YottaDB process accesses while searching through $ZROUTINES, YottaDB creates a small control file (Relinkctl) in the directory identified by $gtm_linktmpdir (defaulting to $gtm_tmp, which in turn defaults to /tmp, if unspecified).
 The names of these files are of the form gtm-relinkctl-<murmur> where <murmur> is a hash of the realpath() to an auto-relink directory; for example: /tmp/gtm-relinkctl-f0938d18ab001a7ef09c2bfba946f002).
 With each Relinkctl file, YottaDB creates and associates a block of shared memory that contains associated control structures.
 Among the structures is a cycle number corresponding to each routine found in the routine directory; a change in the cycle number informs a process that it may need to determine whether there is a new version of a routine.
 Although YottaDB only creates relinkctl records for routines that actually exist on disk, it may increment cycle numbers for existing relinkctl records even if they no longer exist on disk.

 YottaDB creates both the Relinkctl file and shared memory with permissions based on the logic described in the "IPC Permissions" column of the "Shared Resource Authorization Permissions" section in the `Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/index.html>`_, except that the object directory, rather than the database file, provides the base permissions.